pietrop/pietrop.github.io/_posts/tech/2016-09-25-pov-hackaton-battle-sound.md

 Used autoEdit2 to speed up the  making of the hypertranscript.
 Using github pages, and a google spreadsheet as "backend", [see R&D Notes for more info](https://github.com/pietrop/BattleSounds/blob/master/notes.md).
+Also [slides of presentation here](https://docs.google.com/presentation/d/19TB4CpkCDqMJQvhmZF3I9AN7IQ0VsIA8nsfpdHkfDss/edit?usp=sharing).

 <!--